shadmazumder/SwiftBasic/Property.md

 ## Computed Property:
 Provided by all `class`, `struct` and `enum`.
-Usually doesn't store value rather provide a `getter` and an optional `setter`, to set other property or variable indirectly.
+Usually doesn't store value rather provide a `getter` and an optional `setter`, to set the other property or variable indirectly.
 Variable(`var`) computed property only.
 ```swift
 struct SimpleStruct{